Dissolvable Solids For Babies

 Another one in the baby snack section, these are little drops of yoghurt that melt in babies’ mouths.
 They have the benefit of offering calcium so are one of the more nutritious options when it comes to dissolvable solids, however, they do tend to contain added sugar.

-You can also make your own using a recipe like this one I found: Homemade yoghurt melts
+You can also make your own using a recipe like this one: Homemade yoghurt melts

 yoghurt-drops-dissolvable-solids